 Camping with Kids this Summer near Melbourne?
-These are our Top Tips and Places to Go
+Here's Our Top Tips

 Of course, camping with kids isn't all wine and roses, so we've got some pretty solid tips to help everyone through.
 Poor locations, rain, and whiny teenagers will no longer stand in your way in your bid to harmoniously get away from it all for just a little while.

 That's going to depend on what you want, need, and perhaps how old your kids are.
 Don't mind spending a few extra dollars?
 We've got six of the best holiday parks for families in Victoria right here - make the most of the masses of entertainment on offer for kids (including playgrounds, pools, games rooms, bikes, boating, fishing, and sightseeing), huge accommodations and fully-equipped kitchens and bathrooms.
 Love those rainbow jumping pillows?
 You're not the only one!

 For a mix of paid, free, holiday park and traditional campsites, check out our list of spectacular spots here, including the Wombat State Forest, Firth Park, Upper Yarra Reservoir Park, and the Grampians.
 These usually include swimming holes, scenic drives, popular fishing spots and other cool things to do while you're out and about.

 Best free camping spots near Melbourne include powered and unpowered sites in Triplet Falls, Kurth Kiln, Gunbower Island, Andersons Garden and more.

 It takes all kinds to love the great outdoors, and finding everyone's happy points is the key to everyone having a good time.
 It might pain you to let the teen bring their iPad, but if it means less whining overall then maybe sacrifices have to be made!